CompCogNeuro/sims/README.md

 # Status

-**8/24/2019**: Initial projects are just being created.
+**9/10/2019**: Chapters 2-4 are nearly complete and an initial binary test release is available.
 Python versions will be made available pending a program to convert the go files to python more automatically.
 Classes may need to depend on the C++ emergent versions for some gaps.